 Timing: Parks Victoria plans to re-visit the Mount Buffalo Chalet Cafe EOI in 2022.

 - In 2018, the Victorian Government committed $1.5 million into upgrading the Gorge Visitor Area adjacent to the Mount Buffalo Chalet.

-Timing: The upgraded lookout and walkway are will be complete by summer 2020/21.
+Timing: The upgraded lookout and walkway were completed in summer 2020/21.

 Roofed accommodation development

 - In May 2020, the Victorian Government announced a $1.5 million program to build a series of “eco-pods” to be based around the Mount Buffalo National Park.